-For the self-issued certificates, subordinate CA certificates and cross-certificates issued by HiPKI RCA, the certificate policies extension may contain the CP OIDs defined in the HiPKI CP or by CA/Browser
+For the self-issued certificates, subordinate CA certificates and cross-certificates issued by HiPKI RCA, the certificate policies extension may contain the CP OIDs defined in the HiPKI CP or the ones defined by CA/Browser Forum referenced in the HiPKI CP.

-Forum.
 With regard to the related statement of the CP OIDs, please refer to Section 1.2.